aphiria/aphiria/README.md

 <h4 id="requests-getting-form-input">Reading Form Input</h4>

 In vanilla PHP, you can read URL-encoded form input data via the `$_POST` superglobal.
-Opulence gives you a helper to parse the body of URL-encoded form requests into a [dictionary](collections#hash-tables).
+Opulence gives you a helper to parse the body of form requests into a [dictionary](collections#hash-tables).

 ```php
 use Opulence\Net\Http\HttpBodyParser;